 If the family member does not live with you or they have not resided at the property for at least the last 12 months they can not share in your Right to Buy.
 However they may be able to fund the purchase of the property.
 If this were to occur you as the tenant would be the sole owner of the property following completion of the sale.
-Should the family member not keep up the repayments on any mortgage secured on the property you could loose your home.
-In addition should you sign the property over or will the property to the family member this could result in the discount you were awarding having to be repaid.
+Should the family member not keep up the repayments on any mortgage secured on the property you could lose your home.
+In addition should you sign the property over or will the property to the family member this could result in the discount you were awarded having to be repaid.

 How do I get a mortgage?

-Gateshead Council can not provide you with a mortgage or mortgage advice however if you require a list of mortgage lenders approved by the Government the Home Ownership Team can provide a copy to you.
+Gateshead Council can not provide you with a mortgage or mortgage advice, however if you require a list of mortgage lenders approved by the Government the Home Ownership Team can provide a copy to you.
 You do not need to arrange a mortgage until you have received your offer of sale notice (section 125 notice) which contains the price you will have to pay to purchase your property.

 Will I have to pay Stamp Duty when I buy my home?

 You may be required to pay a percentage of stamp duty depending upon the purchase price of your home.
-A guide is :-
+A guide is:

 If your home is purchased for up to £125,000 you are not required to pay Stamp Duty.